Attractive (s)axions: cosmological trackers at the boundary of moduli space: Outlook

 \section{Outlook}

-In this paper we have discussed the cosmological evolution of a system of $N$ saxions and axions coupled through their kinetic term, with the saxions rolling down an exponential potential of the form \eqref{eq:potf}.
+In this paper we have discussed the cosmological evolution of a system of $N$ saxions and axions coupled through their kinetic term, with the saxions rolling down a power-law potential\footnote{Corresponding to an exponential potential for canonically normalised scalars.} of the form \eqref{eq:potf}.
 Following \cite{Wetterich:1987fm,Copeland:1997et,Ferreira:1997hj,Barreiro:1999zs,Collinucci:2004iw,Shiu:2023nph,Shiu:2023fhb}, this was achieved by reformulating the equations of motions as an autonomous dynamical system, whose structure we analysed in Section \ref{sec:3}.
 In particular, we were able to analytically characterise all the critical points of the system and analyse their local stability for arbitrary $N$, bypassing a brute-force calculation of the eigenvalues of the Jacobian matrix.
 We also proved analytical results in the presence of an additional background fluid, such as matter or radiation.

 We would like to emphasise that such saxion-axion systems are ubiquitous in low energy actions deriving from string theory, and the coupling arising from the kinetic term is a universal feature that characterizes them.
 For definiteness, we focused on two specific classes of examples originating from string theory: the Large Volume Scenario (and variations thereof), as well as asymptotic potentials at the boundary of moduli space.
 In Section \ref{sec:app}, we discussed situations where the coupled dynamics of saxions and axions could have played a significant role in the history of the universe.
 An intriguing possibility we discussed is that of an exotic cosmological epoch, such as kination or a tracker solution \cite{Conlon:2022pnx,Apers:2022cyl,Apers:2024ffe}, occurring between inflation and BBN.
 On a different note, we also commented on the role and stability of such solutions for accelerated expansion, building on the recent works \cite{Cicoli:2020cfj,Cicoli:2020noz,Brinkmann:2022oxy,Calderon-Infante:2022nxb}.